rackerlabs/technical-blog/_posts/2020-1-8-orchestrate-a-gcp-cloud-sql-instance.md

 different products in the market that you can customize by using Python.

 **Jenkins**: You can use Jenkins as a continuous integration server or as an automation server.
-Based on Java, Jenkins has wide range of plugins for different products in the market.
-You can customize the plugins by using Java or Apache&reg; Groovy.
+Based on Java&reg;, Jenkins has a wide range of plug-ins for different products in the market.
+You can customize the plug-ins by using Java or Apache&reg; Groovy.

 ### Prerequisites

-In this task, Ansible acts an orchestration tool, and Jenkins acts as an automation server.
-Prerequisites for doing this task include the following:
+In this task, Ansible acts as an orchestration tool, and Jenkins acts as an automation server.
+Prerequisites for doing this task include the following
+items:

-1. Installed Jenkins and Ansible, accessible over the internet, on the server.
+1. Install Jenkins and Ansible, accessible over the Internet, on the server.

 2. Create a service account, assign a Cloud SQL Admin role to the service account, and download the key of the service account.